One of life’s irrefutable truths is that nothing lasts forever. Not even a Price Pfister faucet.

 Removing And Replacing The Cartridges

+- Locate the cartridge.
 Once the handles have been removed, take a look inside the pipe, and you should see a cartridge inside each.
 The cartridges are held in place by a retaining nut, which is easy enough to remove with a pair of tongue and groove pliers.

+- Remove the first retaining nut.
 Get a firm grip on the first nut using the pliers and begin to turn it counterclockwise.
 It should start to move and as soon as it is free of the cartridge, remove it and place it to one side, remembering where you put it.

+- Remove the second retaining nut.
 Then repeat the process on the other retaining nut that’s holding the cartridge inside in the other faucet.
 Again, as soon as the retaining nut is free, put it next to the other nut that you previously removed.

+- Pull the cartridge out.
 When the retaining nuts have been removed, take a firm grip of the first cartridge and pull it straight up.
 If it’s stiff and a little reluctant to move, try wiggling it from left to right as you’re pulling up on it, which should loosen any mineral deposits that have built up on the cartridge over time.

+- Repeat with the second cartridge.
 Repeat the process with the other cartridge, and as soon as both are free, it’s time to replace them.

+- Insert the new cartridges.
 Insert the new cartridges and press them firmly into place, making sure that they’re locked into the faucet by gently wiggling them from side to side.
 If there’s no movement, they’ve been successfully fitted.

+- Hold in place with retaining nuts.
 Fasten the nuts previously removed and turn them clockwise until they’re finger tight.
 Then use the tongue and groove pliers to twist each nut a quarter turn clockwise to tighten them in place.

 Refitting the Pfister Faucet Handles

+- Place handles on and tighten the set screws.
 If you did have to loosen and remove screws to remove them, hold the handles in place, replace the screws and tighten them with the Phillips head screwdriver by turning the screws clockwise until they’re tight.

 Once the handles are back in place, turn the water supply back on and test that the faucet is no longer leaking and/or the faucet handles are no longer stiff.